noorus/noorus/README.md

 I've been developing stuff for a while.
 I'll fill this profile properly at some point, probably.
 X86 & embedded ARM native.
 Graphics & gamedev, OS internals, networking & infosec.
 Fullstack & SaaS @ web.
 Freelancer, available for hire.
-Most of my work is private.
+Currently server & networking lead on a multiplayer card game.

 ## Public Statistics